Best 500 Series Compressor picks by our Audio Engineer 2024

 The 560A is a dual mode dynamic compressor, with traditional hard knee mode, and dbx's soft knee mode called "OverEasy".
 These two modes expand the ways that you can use the compressor, and in ways that are quite intuitive, thanks to dbx's program-dependent attack and release timings.

-It is a dynamic processor that has a smooth and transparent sound, with real RMS level detection.
-More importantly, you don't need to spend too much time to dial in good sound.
+It is a dynamic processor that has a smooth and transparent sounding vibe with real RMS level detection.
+More importantly, you don't need to spend too much time to dial in great sound.
 It's interesting how intuitive it is even with its expanded myriad of settings that include ratio, threshold and output.
 Being a transparent compressor means that it lacks "character", so if that is you're thing, then this may not be for you.

 One noteworthy feature is the "Infinity Plus" inverse-compression, which lowers the audio output level when the input crosses the threshold beyond unity gain.
 This is a handy tool for regulating mix levels of extremely loud inputs in live performances and recordings.